brianmaierjr/schryver/README.md

 - Ideally the webfont would be downloaded and served locally
 - The html could be minified to make the size smaller
 - If there was more than one page some of the components would be coded differently to allow for use on multiple sections.
+- This was only tested in modern browsers and on an iPhone 8 due to time.